India Outsourcing - The New Outsourcing Hotspots

 The Indian outsourcing industry is expanding beyond Bangalore to smaller cities and towns in order to retain its competitive edge.

 Outsource2india, a pioneer in outsourcing is located in Bangalore, the silicon valley of India.
-Outsource2india provides a range of technology-driven and cost-effective services which include call center services, data entry services, engineering services, finance and accounting services, creative services, web analytics services, healthcare BPO, photo editing services, software development, research and analysis services and a host of other additional services.
+Outsource2india provides a range of technology-driven and cost-effective services which include call center services, data entry services, engineering services, finance and accounting services, creative design, web analytics services, healthcare BPO, photo editing services, software development, research and analysis services and a host of other additional services.